AK-205: History

-The AK-205 belongs to the AK-200 series which also includes the AK-200, AK-201, AK-202, AK-203 and AK-204.
-The AK-200 series was basically an improved version of the AK-100 series.
-The AK-200 series is mainly intended for export.

 Design

 The AK-205 features picatinny rails on the receiver cover, upper-handguard and lower-handguard with an optional quad-rail system, allowing the mount of modular accessories including advanced optical sights, lasers, flashlights, vertical foregrips, bipods and grenade launchers.

 The gun's safety lever also has an extended shelf for the trigger finger.
 The AK-205's receiver cover is hinged on the rear sight block with a retaining lever in the back which is responsible for maintaining and securing zero.
+Its selector allows for single and full auto mode with a rate of fire at 700 rounds per minute.

 The AK-205 also uses a birdcage-type hybrid flashhider with compensator design features.
 The AK-205 has a foldable and adjustable telescopic buttstock which can be adjusted to 4 positions, the stock also hosts a cleaning rod.
 All of these design features are also available on all the other AK-200 series rifles.